jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session09.md

 #### Part 3: Decrypt the Received Message

 1. **Access your partner's repository and download their encrypted message:**
    Visit your partner's github repo and download their file `send/encrypted_message.b64` into your `receive` folder.
+You can do this with curl, or you can use the browser.

 2. **Decrypt the received message:**